swainechen/chenlab-training/websites/gis-aws/content/11-VolumeFromSnap/04-MountVolume.md

 1. Login to your EC2 Instance.

-2. List the available disks using the following command
+2. List the available disks using the following command:

 ```bash
 lsblk
 ```

 The output will list the disk you attached to your instance.
 **NOTE**: Newer Linux kernels may rename your devices to **/dev/xvdf** through **/dev/xvdp** internally, even when the device name entered here (and shown in the details) is /dev/sdf through /dev/sdp.
+To identify your disk for mounting, you can also check the size and whether there is an existing mount point.

-3. Check for an unmounted filesystem of your specified size.
-For example: "nvem1n1" as shown below.
+3. For example, **nvem1n1** is our disk, shown below.
+Not only does it have the proper size, but there is no preexisting mount point.

 ```bash
 NAME        MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT